wp-plugins/formidable/readme.txt

 * PRO: Updated custom display where options to fetch entries more accurately when "not like" and "not equal to" are used
 * PRO: Fixed image upload naming for uploads with numeric names like 1.png
 * PRO: Fixed issue with multiple editable forms on the same page when one is set to only allow one entry per user
+* PRO: Added a check for automatically inserted custom displays to make sure we are in the loop to avoid the need for increasing the insert position setting

 = 1.06.02 =
 * Fixed selection of dropdowns on the form builder page in Chrome